 4. Ductility test:

-As long as the bitumen has good ductility, it will be resistant to road traffic as well as expansion and contraction of bitumen due to temperature changes, and the possibility of asphalt cracking will decrease and asphalt life will increase.
+As long as the bitumen has good ductility, it will be resistant to road traffic as well as the expansion and contraction of bitumen due to temperature changes, and the possibility of asphalt cracking will decrease, thereby increasing asphalt life.

-To measure this property, bitumen is poured into a special mold and the mold is pulled from both sides at a constant speed of 5 cm per minute.
+To measure this property, bitumen is poured into a special mould and the mould is pulled from both sides at a constant speed of 5 cm per minute.
 The amount of bitumen stretched to the moment of rupture is reported as ductility.
 The longer the length, the greater the ductility.

 5. Specific gravity test